SeisSol/SeisSol/Documentation/installation-with-spack.rst

   module load seissol-env-develop-<compiler>-<hash>

   # if you compile seissol-env with a compiler installed with Spack
-  # you may be required to load that compiler as well
+  # you may need to load that compiler as well
   module load <compiler>

-After that, you can compiler SiesSol using either CMake or :ref:`Scons <compiling-seissol>`.
+After that, you can compile SeisSol using either CMake or :ref:`Scons <compiling-seissol>`.

 SeisSol-Utils
 -------------

-By default, the scrip installs:
+By default, the script installs:

 - pumgen (without a Simmetrix support)
 - gmsh (without a GPU support)